markets/unscoped_associations/README.md

 From now on, you get:

-- `@user.comments`: return all public comments
+- `@user.comments`: returns all public comments
-- `@user.all_comments`: return all comments skipping the default_scope
+- `@user.all_comments`: returns all comments skipping the default_scope
-- `@comment.user`: return the user without taking account the 'active' flag
+- `@comment.user`: returns the user without taking account the 'active' flag

 ## Status